Friday, December 31, 2021

 Hello ST world, it's been a while!

-Let me begin by thanking my ST buddies from all over the world who sent messages the last few months - and cheers to those who bought me a beer!!
+Let me begin by thanking my ST buddies, from all over the world, who sent messages the last few months.
+And cheers to those who bought me a beer!!
 It's been rough but I'm glad to begin my journey back into the glorious lands of Atari ST. Actually, my computer is looking quite sad and in need of a good clean, the poor thing.

-Galdregon's Domain is the temptress and first appears something of a Dungeon Master, which is never a bad thing.
+Galdregon's Domain is the temptress and first appears as something of a Dungeon Master, which is never a bad thing.
 It's the product of Pandora and coded by Steve Briggs, who I've not heard of so perhaps this was his one and only ST venture?
 The graphics are stunning.
 Gorgeous and scenic with beautifully-drawn monsters and characters by Robin Chapman, Martin Severn and Martin Godbeer.
 Mike Brown provided the samples for the sound effects - used for creeky doors to frightening screams emitting distant places.
-A lot of love went into this game.
+A lot of love went into the aesthetics of this adventure game.

 Weirdly, the box art is rather - suspect - but I've covered this before and it's always worth a laugh at Pandora's take on Conan.
 Inside the box, are three disks, (why would I wanna use those when the Automation boys have a belting one-disk version!), a rather flimsy manual, and a few sheets of A4 paper.

-Okay, I bet that you're all dying to see these maps...
+Okay, I bet that you're all dying to see these maps?
+All you need to do is scroll down a little...

 So what's the plan?